 Cherry tomatoes, diced onion and garlic in a deep skillet.

 Add the tomatoes and stir.
-Cook tomatoes for 5-7 minutes over medium-high heat, stirring often.
+Cook the tomatoes for 5-7 minutes over medium-high heat, stirring often.
 Season with sea salt and freshly ground pepper to taste.

-Spaghetti cooking on top of cooked cherry tomatoes in a deep skillet.
+Pasta, fresh basil and cherry tomatoes in a deep skillet.

-Season to taste with sea salt and freshly ground pepper.
-Serve the fresh tomato pasta in bowls with fresh basil leaves.
-Drizzle some extra virgin olive oil and top with Parmesan if you like.
+Serve the fresh tomato pasta in bowls with fresh basil leaves.ย Drizzle some extra virgin olive oil and top with Parmesan if you like.

 A large bowl with fresh tomato pasta, two serving utensils and a cloth napkin.
 Partial view of a small plate with olives.

-An easy mistake is to forget to season again after the pasta and water are added to the skillet.
+• An easy mistake is to forget to season again after the pasta and water are added to the skillet.
 Add a pinch or two of sea salt when the water starts to boil, and check again when the cooking is finished.

 Cooked this?
 Rate this recipe!
 You can also leave a comment below.
 I love hearing from you!